 Let me introduce you to a Giant Capilco.
-This is a strawberry chocolate shaped ice cream, with milk chocolate in the center, all in a delicious crispy wafer cone.
-It actually does taste like strawberry ice-cream too.
+This is a strawberry chocolate shaped ice cream, with milk chocolate in the centre, all in a delicious crispy wafer cone.
+It actually does taste like strawberry ice cream too.
 This one surprised me because I am so fussy about chocolate and thought it might not taste that nice BUT it was really lovely.
 The chocolate is light and aerated as you can see from all the bubbles.
 Very much like Aero.
 Really nice sweet snack.

 Yokai Watch Gum comes in 4 flavours, apple, grape, orange and soda.
 You can mix up the flavours of the gum to give you totally new flavours.
 These gums have a really nice fruity taste and it’s fun to mix them together.

 Suppai Mucho are a rather unique flavour of crisps.
-These potato crisps are actually sour plum flavour.
+These potato crisps are actually a sour plum flavour.
 Sour plum?
 Yes, sour plum!
 They’re really nice and crispy and they kinda reminded me of the tangy flavour of prawn cocktail crisps here in the UK.